muratk5n/thirdwave/en/README.md

 ---

 Scifi / fantasy uses it, fine (see latest Spiderman).
-It's entertainment.
+Entertainment.

 ---